awsdocs/amazon-translate-developer-guide/doc_source/how-it-works.md

 # How Amazon Translate Works<a name="how-it-works"></a>

-Amazon Translate is based on neural networks that have been trained to translate between English and the following languages, or from these languages into English:
-+ Arabic
-+ Chinese \(Simplified\)
-+ Chinese \(Traditional\)
-+ Czech
-+ French
-+ German
-+ Italian
-+ Japanese
-+ Portuguese
-+ Russian
-+ Spanish
-+ Turkish

-You can also translate text in any of these languages into another one of these languages by first translating the source text to English and then translating the English text to the target language\.
+The Amazon Translate service is based on neural networks trained for language translation\.
+This enables you to translate between a source language \(the original language of the text being translated\) and a target language \(the language into which the text is being translated\)\.
+It is not necessary to use English as either the source or the target language but not all language combinations are supported by Amazon Translate\.
+For more information, see [Supported Language Pairs](pairs.md)\.

 When working with Amazon Translate, you will provide source text and get output text:
 + **Source text**—The text that you want to translate\.
 You provide the source text in UTF\-8 format\.